 In addition to the above-mentioned sales to Lockheed Martin, the Company continues to be dependent on Lockheed Martin for certain services and continuing agreements.
 Lockheed Martin has agreed to indemnify the Company, subject to certain limitations, for its breach of representations and warranties contained in the Transaction Agreement.
 Lockheed Martin also has agreed to provide to the Company certain corporate services of a type currently provided to the Businesses at costs consistent with past practices.
 The Company and Lockheed Martin have entered into (i) supply agreements which reflect existing intercompany work transfer agreements or similar support arrangements with prices and other terms consistent with the present intercompany arrangements, (ii) certain subleases of real property and (iii) cross-licenses of intellectual property.
 There can be no assurance that, after the termination of these arrangements, the Company will be able to obtain these services or arrangements at comparable costs.
-Further, Lockheed Martin has entered into a non-competition agreement which, for up to three years after the Closing, offers a measure of protection to the Company's material core business while permitting Lockheed Martin to, among other things, continue its existing and currently planned businesses.
+Further, Lockheed Martin and Holdings have entered into a Limited Non-Competition Agreement (the "Noncompetition Agreement") which, for up to three years, in certain circumstances, after the Closing, precludes Lockheed Martin from engaging in the sale of any products that compete with the products of L-3 that are set forth in the Noncompetition Agreement for specifically identified applications of the products.
+Under the Noncompetition Agreement, Lockheed Martin is prohibited, with certain exceptions, from acquiring any business engaged in the sale of the specified products referred to in the preceding sentence, although Lockheed Martin may acquire such a business provided that it offers to sell such business to L-3 within 90 days of its acquisition.
+The Noncompetition Agreement does not, among other things, (i) apply to businesses operated and managed by Lockheed Martin on behalf of the United States government, (ii) prohibit Lockheed Martin from engaging in any existing businesses and planned businesses or businesses as of the closing of the Transaction that are reasonably related to existing or planned businesses or (iii) apply to selling competing products where such products are part of larger systems sold by Lockheed Martin.
 The Company has also entered into agreements with Lockheed Martin relating to the PBGC matter discussed above.